calmm-js/documentation/introduction-to-calmm.md

 const names = Atom(["Markus", "Matti"])
 ```

+To create a **LensedAtom**, that uses lenses to slice or transmit state in both
-To create a new lensed atom, we just call the
+directions, we just call the
 [`.lens`](https://github.com/calmm-js/kefir.atom#atomlensl-ls) method with the
 desired lens:

 ```js
 const firstOfNames = names.lens(L.index(0))
 ```

-The `.lens` method essentially creates a new **LensedAtom** that uses lenses to
-slice or transmit state in both directions.

 Let's take a look at what is going on by using `.log`: